htmfilho/htmfilho.github.io/_posts/2009/2009-11-07-discussion-about-context-during-the-ucvp-workshop.md

 categories: conference research
 ---

 The 4th and 5th days of the ICMI-MLMI 2009 was dedicated to thematic workshops.
-On the 4th day I attended the <a href="http://hmi.ewi.utwente.nl/ucvp09">Workshop on Use of Context in Vision Processing</a> (UCVP), which was an opportunity for observing recent works on employing contextual information in problems of <a href="http://en.wikipedia.org/wiki/Computer_vision">Computer Vision</a>.
+On the 4th day I attended the [Workshop on Use of Context in Vision Processing](http://hmi.ewi.utwente.nl/ucvp09) (UCVP), which was an opportunity for observing recent works on employing contextual information in problems of [Computer Vision](http://en.wikipedia.org/wiki/Computer_vision).
 There were very good talks all over the day, but what really interested me was a half-hour discussion about “Context” at the end of the workshop.

 ![DSC02571-300x225.jpg](/images/posts/DSC02571-300x225.jpg)
 _UCVP workshop venue_